pphaneuf/pphaneuf.github.io/_rccars/shops.md

  - [Zen-Racing](http://www.zen-racing.co.uk/)

-Their selection is a bit limited, but they are distributors for a few brands (among others, ARC, G-Force, Xenon, and of course, their own Zen-Racing), which they have good stock of.
+Their selection is a bit limited, but they are distributors for a few brands (among others, ARC, G-Force, Xenon, Spider Grip, Titan Blitz, BSI glue, and of course, their own Zen-Racing), which they have good stock of.
 What they have is of course centered around onroad racing (world champion Dave Spashett is on staff there, possibly a co-owner I think?).
-They have free shipping on orders above £50, but they only have one shipping option, and it does not have tracking (Royal Post Signed For, if I recall correctly).
+They have free shipping on orders above £50, (Royal Mail Signed For or UK Mail, depending on the size).
 They also offer track-side delivery to many events, as they are very present, and have been quite helpful with tips on how to use their products.

 Shops I Did *Not* Use (Yet?)
 ============================